Test Code LACS1 Lactate, Plasma

 Method Description

 Lactate concentration is determined using an enzymatic colorimetric method.
 L-lactate is oxidized to pyruvate by the specific enzyme lactate oxidase.
-Peroxidase is used to generate a colored dye using the hydrogen peroxide generated in the first reaction.
+Peroxidase generates a colored dye using the hydrogen peroxide generated in the first reaction.
 The intensity of the color formed is directly proportional to the L-lactate concentration.
-It is determined by measuring the increase in absorbance.(Package insert: Roche Diagnostics, Indianapolis IN, 02/2016)
+Concentration is determined by measuring the increase in absorbance.(Package insert: Lactate.
+Roche Gen.2 Reagent; V15, 08/2024)

 Day(s) Performed